2006 Women's Asia Cup

-The 2006 Women's Asia Cup was the third Asian Cricket Council Women's Asia Cup.
+The 2006 Women's Asia Cup was the third edition of the Asian Cricket Council's Women's Asia Cup.
 The three teams which took part in the women's One Day International tournament were India, Pakistan and Sri Lanka.
 It was held between 13 and 21 December 2006 in India.
-All the matches of the tournament were played at the Sawai Mansingh Stadium in Jaipur.
+All matches were played at the Sawai Mansingh Stadium in Jaipur.
 The tournament was won by India, defeating Sri Lanka by eight wickets in the final.